 It gives a smooth experience, and errors occur within seconds, which the human eye might not record.

 |The display for the 4ms takes four milliseconds for the pixels to draw each frame, leading to a blurred image that might be noticeable.|

 Other Factors to Consider When Choosing a Monitor

 Although you might focus your choice on the 1ms vs 4ms when selecting a monitor for your PC, certain factors can play a role in the monitor choice.
 You should be familiar with these specifications and key terms, especially if you are looking for a gaming monitor.

-A large screen size is effective during gaming as it gives you more space to immerse yourself in the game due to large visions, which provide you nice visions.
+Large screen size is effective during gaming as it gives you more space to immerse yourself in the game due to large visions, which provide you with nice visions.
 You may pay higher prices for a large screen, and the ms will not matter with a large screen because no one is likely to notice low displays on a large screen.

 You will choose a panel type that will sync with your response time and image clarity.
 Some of the panel types you can consider for your monitor include TN and IPS, as they give more clarity and have a high response rate.